South Carolina Central Cancer Registry

-You can query cancer incidence and mortality data using the South Carolina Community Assessment Network (SCAN) and you can also find information in our publications.
+You may query cancer incidence and mortality data using the South Carolina Community Assessment Network (SCAN), and information is also available in SCCCR publications.

 S.C.
 Central Cancer Registry